RevealBi/Documentation/en/filters/dashboard-filters-properties.md

 <a name='displayed-field'></a>
 ### Displayed Field

+>[!NOTE] For dashboard filters using data from *Microsoft Analysis Services* and *Google Analytics*, this setting is named **_Displayed Element_**.

-This setting specifies the dataset field that will be used to display the values in the Dashboard Filters.
+The _Displayed Field/Element_ setting specifies the dataset field that will be used to display the values in the *Dashboard Filters*.
 Listed values will not be repeated, even if they appear multiple times in the original dataset.

-You can change the displayed column in *Edit* mode by selecting the *Edit* button in the overflow menu next to the dashboard filter name.
+You can change the displayed column in *Edit mode* by selecting the *Edit* button in the overflow menu next to the dashboard filter name.

 <img src="images/edit-displayed-field-filter-setting.png" alt="Accessing dashboard filter edit mode" width="100%"/>